Anomalous Hall Effects in Chiral Superconductors: Summary and Outlook

-We investigated the effects of finite-size impurities on chiral superconductors in two dimensions.
-In particular, a finite thermal Hall conductivity is obtained for superconductors with chiral winding $\nu=1$ ($p$-wave) and $\nu=2$ ($d$-wave).
-This contrasts with results obtained for point-like impurities in which transverse heat currents vanish in all but chiral $p$-wave states.
-We show further that the impurity-induced sub-gap states, formed via multiple Andreev scattering, depend strongly on the topology of chiral order as well as the structure of the impurity potential.
-Our estimate suggests that the thermal Hall currents induced by bulk impurities can be orders of magnitude larger than that due to edge states.
-As the bulk and edge Hall effects both originate from broken time-reversal and mirror symmetries, they are equally good indicators of chiral superconductivity.
-Indeed the bulk effect might be more experimentally accessible; not only can it produce stronger signals, but it is also less sensitive to the quality of the surfaces of a sample.
-In summary, our work provides quantitative formulae for interpreting heat transport experiments seeking to identify broken time-reversal symmetry and the topology of chiral superconductors.
+We presented the theoretical framework for understanding disorder-induced anomalous Hall transport in chiral superconductors, and we reported quantitative predictions for the thermal conductivity and the anomalous thermal Hall conductivity in superconductors with phase winding $\nu$ for chiral superconducting ground states belonging to the 2D irreducible representations of the hexagonal and tetragonal point groups.
+We highlight the role of quasiparticle-impurity scattering by \emph{finite-size impurities}, i.e. $k_f R \gtrsim 1$.
+Our analysis demonstrates that an anomalous thermal Hall effect is obtained for chiral superconductors with winding $\nu$, provided the ionic radius of the impurities satisfies $k_f R \gtrsim |\nu|-1$.
+Thus, for point-like impurities with $k_f R\ll 1$ the anomalous thermal Hall current vanishes for all but chiral p-wave ground states.
+We also discussed the spectrum of impurity-induced Andreev bound states, which are formed via multiple Andreev scattering.
+The spectrum depends sensitively on the winding number of the chiral order parameter as well as the structure of the impurity potential.
+Our results also show that the impurity-induced anomalous thermal Hall transport dominates the edge state contribution by an order of magnitude or more over most of the temperature range below $T_c$.
+The impurity- and edge contributions to the thermal Hall effect both depend on broken time-reversal and mirror symmetries.
+Thus, they are equally good signatures of chiral superconductivity.
+The bulk impurity effect is likely more accessible experimentally; it produces larger Hall currents, and it is insensitive to the quality of the surfaces of a sample.
+In summary this work provides the theoretical framework for computing and analyzing experiments seeking to identify broken time-reversal and mirror symmetries, as well as non-trivial topology of chiral superconductors, from bulk transport measurements.